 The Metro Tunnel project covers an area rich in history including places listed on the Victorian Heritage Register.
 As most of the project is built underground, many heritage places will be largely unaffected.

 Changes to heritage places, such as Flinders Street Station, will be needed to accommodate infrastructure including entrances and connections to the new stations.
 Careful design and construction alongside input from specialist heritage advisors would help to safeguard the heritage values of these buildings and places.

 Constructing the Metro Tunnel will also involve removing a limited number of locally significant buildings.
-This includes the Port Phillip Arcade in Flinders Street, a series of buildings in Swanston Street, a group of railway workshops in the Arden precinct near Laurens Street and some residential properties on the edge of a heritage precinct in Kensington.
+This includes the Port Phillip Arcade in Flinders Street, a series of buildings in Swanston Street, a group of railway workshops in North Melbourne near Laurens Street and some residential properties on the edge of a heritage precinct in Kensington.

 Where buildings are to be removed, the project will record the history of these sites for archival purposes.
 A heritage interpretation strategy for the project will capture historical and Aboriginal cultural heritage themes, recognising heritage places in the design of the new stations.

 Impacts on landscapes and gardens in the Metro Tunnel project area are likely to be mostly short term.
 Construction will require changes to aspects of some heritage landscapes, including removal of some trees from Royal Parade, St Kilda Road and Domain Parklands.
 Mitigation measures aim to retain and protect as many trees as possible and to reinstate or replace trees where removal is required for construction.
 In all cases, the project's objective is to reinstate the valued heritage landscape character of these areas.